NannyML/nannyml/docs/how_it_works/chunking_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the chunk size is small
-**what looks like a significant drop in performance of the monitored model may be only a sampling effect**.
+**what looks like a significant drop in performance of the monitored model may only be a sampling effect**.
 To better understand that, have a look at the histogram below.
 It shows dispersion of accuracy for a random model predicting a random binary target (which by definition should be 0.5)
 for a sample of 100 observations.
 It is not uncommon to get accuracy of 0.6 for some samples.
 The effect is even
-stronger for more complex metrics like AUROC.
+stronger for more complex metrics like ROC AUC.

 .. code-block:: python